 HMRC has a penalty regime which could mean that you may have to pay a penalty if there is an error in your return which is either deliberate, or has resulted from you not taking reasonable care when preparing the return or supporting information.

-For more detailsm see tax appeals, disputes and complaints.
+For more details see tax appeals, disputes and complaints.

-From 6 April 2016, the first £5,000 you receive in dividends from investments is tax free.
+The first £5,000 of dividends you earn from investments is tax free.
 Above this, basic rate taxpayers will pay 7.5% tax on dividends, higher-rate taxpayers 32.5%, and additional-rate taxpayers 38.1%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.